 A speaker from July 1979 would be a ‘blackback’ with no inspection character in the date code and a 444 stamped Kurt Mueller cone.

-Thankfully, most pre-rola speakers do not have back to front date stamps, however watch out for them around late 69, this seems to be a bit of a hotspot for them.
+Thankfully, most pre-rola speakers do not have back to front Celestion date codes, however watch out for them around late 69, this seems to be a bit of a hotspot for them.

 The date code ‘BK’ here represents Oct 1969.
 Not Feb 1965 or Feb 1977.